Amanda L. Yoder

 - Represented clients in company acquisition and growth strategies, including veterinary clinics and accounting firms.

-- Represented buyers in many other transactions, including the purchase of a retail jewelry business, heavy equipment dealership, dog agility business, and grain loading facility.
+- Represented buyers in various other transactions, including the purchase of a retail jewelry business, heavy equipment dealership, dog agility business, and grain loading facility.

-- Represented sellers in many other transactions, including a logistical services business, medical equipment rental business and quality agricultural supply.
+- Represented sellers in various other transactions, including a logistical services business, medical equipment rental business and quality agricultural supply.

 - Worked closely with client senior management teams, focusing on board and investor relationship issues and strategic relationship issues with vendors and customers.